heymarco/OmegaUCB/README.md

 # Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals

-This repository contains code for the paper "Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals".
+This repository contains code for the paper "Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals" published at KDD'24.

 ## Abstract